Updated August 2023

 Use an Alternative Source of Heat

-If you’re unable to get your furnace restarted, call in a professional to handle the situation.
+If you’re unable to get your furnace restarted, call in a professional heating company to handle the situation.
 While you’re waiting for them, you want to work on getting an alternative source of heat going so that your home can stay warm.
 Some common alternative sources of heat include space heaters and fireplaces.